gazbert/bxbot/README.md

 [Google Gson](https://code.google.com/p/google-gson/), [Google Guava](https://github.com/google/guava), and
 [Spring Boot](http://projects.spring.io/spring-boot/).
 See the Maven [`pom.xml`](./pom.xml) for details.

+1. Clone the BX-bot repo locally - the [Releases](https://github.com/gazbert/bxbot/releases) page has the stable builds.

+### Maven

+2. From the project root, run `./mvnw clean install`.
+If you want to run the exchange integration tests, use `./mvnw clean install -Pint`.
+   To execute both unit and integration tests, use `./mvnw clean install -Pall`.
+3. Take a look at the Javadoc in the `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.

+### Gradle

+2. From the project root, run `./gradlew build`.
+If you want to run the exchange integration tests, use `./gradlew integrationTests`.
+   To execute both unit and integration tests, use `./gradlew build integrationTests`.
+3. Take a look at the Javadoc in the TODO `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.

 ## Testing
 The bot has undergone basic unit testing on a _best-effort_ basis; there is a continuous integration build